top of page

 Like being in an episode of Blue Planet II

 Drake Bay is home to 11 species of resident whales and dolphins!
-Not only that, but we are visited by two huge families of humpback whales each year between July and March.
-Our inshore tour involves whale and dolphin watching between the lodge and Cano Island and takes approximately 4 hours.
+Not only that, but we are visited by a huge amounts of humpback whales each year between July and October.
+Our private tour insures that you will be able to move around the boat freely, stand up, and sit wherever you wish to get the best views of mama whales with their !

 mobula rays drake bay.jpg